pa-0/dos2unix/dos2unix/README.txt

         Helmut Karlowski      Makefile and PrintVersion() update for freeMiNT.
         Tom Christiansen      Fix for wrong title in HTML manuals.
         Armin Müller          Fixed typo in if condition in write_bom().
+        Philip Rowlands       Reported that dos2unix was not checking for file I/O errors while reading the input.

 FINDUTILS